 In some cases, the problem you’d facing is FaceTime HD camera not working on your MacBook Air.
 Fixing this issue is easy, although you have to do it manually.

-- Launch FaceTime on your MacBook pro.
+- Launch FaceTime on your MacBook pro or MacBook Air.

 - Go to Menu > Video, then choose “FaceTime HD Camera (Display)”